Thursday, December 15, 2005

 Cucumber Country

 I knew very little about Luxor.
 As a result, almost every sight and sound was an unexpected delight.
 The temples are incredible, with every surface covered in Egyptian symbols and hieroglyphics.
 History literally comes alive before your eyes.
+However, this is history like you've never experienced it before.
+We're talking thousands upon thousands of years, all documented for eternity.

-I can confidently report that Rameses II wants the world to know that he is terrific in battle, has large hands, large feet, and an impressively large "cucumber", All this and more is literally carved in stone for all to read!
+I can confidently report that Rameses II wants the world to know that he is terrific in battle, has large hands, large feet, and an impressively large "cucumber."
+All this and more is literally carved in stone for all to read!
 I can also report that cell phone reception was excellent from the back of a donkey in the Valley of the Kings.
 Perhaps one of the more unusual places from which to call my parents?

-Our boat, The Melodie, was our base for the next five days, including the two nights we spent in Luxor.
-At first glance, it wasn't much to look at.
-It was smaller and less spectacular than some of other vessels we encountered (take a look at the third photo below and you'll see what I mean).
-It had only 40 cabins, compared with 80 or more on its larger competitors.
-However, our group of 17 (including the tour leader) had the entire boat to itself.
+At first glance, The Melodie wasn't much to look at.
+It was smaller and less spectacular than other vessels we encountered on the Nile.
+Take a look at the third photo below, and you'll see what I mean.
+It boasted only 40 cabins, compared with 80 or more on its larger competitors.
+However, our group of 17 (including the tour leader) had the entire boat to itself, and thus it felt rather palatial by comparison.

-Unlike most other temple sites in Egypt, the complex developed and evolved over an extraordinary length of time.
+Karnak is a vast site filled with all manner of temples, pylons, chapels, and other buildings.
+Unlike most other temple sites in Egypt, it developed and evolved over an extraordinary length of time.
 Construction started in the Middle Kingdom and continued into Ptolemaic times.
 Approximately thirty pharaohs contributed to its building, enabling Karnak to reach a size, complexity, and diversity not seen elsewhere.
 According to the Lonely Planet guide, the complex covers more than 100 hectares.
 That's a lot of infrastructure to maintain!

 From Karnak, it was on to the Valley of the Queens.
 The wives of many Pharaohs were buried here, while their husbands were buried in the nearby Valley of the Kings.
 The Valley of the Queens was a real treat.
 It was only the location in Luxor where photography was permitted inside a tomb.
 Getting to the valley was half the fun as it's located on the opposite bank of the Nile.
 With the help of our guide, we caught one of the many open-sided ferry boats that continually cross the river.